yiisoft/i18n/README.md

 ## License

 The Yii Internationalization Library is free software.
-It is released under the terms of the BSD License.
+It's released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Software](https://www.yiiframework.com/).